 The automatic assessment of the Food Service Fee will occur again at the beginning of the next Fall or Spring Term in which the student is enrolled full-time.
 The automatic assessment of the Food Service Fee will not occur during the Summer Term.
 A student's DBA will remain active from the first date of the Fall Term, or the date which the fee is paid, whichever is the latest date, through the last date of the subsequent full Summer Term (one full academic year).
-However, full-time or part-time enrollment is also required in order for a student's DBA to be active during any enrollment term.
+However, full-time or parttime enrollment is also required in order for a student's DBA to be active during any enrollment term.
 Any funds that remain unspent in a student's DBA as of the last date of the full Summer Term will be removed and the DBA will become inactive until the next enrollment term.
 Unused balances will not be refunded to the student.

 At any time during an enrollment term, a student may re-load their declining balance account (DBA) in increments of \$50 by paying this amount to their student account.
 Likewise, at any time during an enrollment term, a part-time student (11 semester credit hours or less) may open or reload a DBA in increments of \$50.
-Only when a request to re-load or open a DBA is prior to the Financial Aid reimbursement date (the date FA refunds first begin), and the student's account shows a refund balance sufficient to cover the amount, will a student be able to use Financial Aid for the purpose of re-load or open their DBA for that enrollment term.
+Only when a request to re-load or open a DBA is prior to the Financial Aid reimbursement date (the date FA refunds first begin), and the student's account shows a refund balance sufficient to cover the amount, will a student be able to use Financial Aid for the purpose of re-loading or opening an account.
+Otherwise, the student will have to make a direct payment to their account to re-load or open their DBA for that enrollment term.
 As stated above, any funds that remain unspent in a student's DBA as of the last date of the full Summer Term will be removed and the DBA will become inactive until the next enrollment term.
 Unused balances will not be refunded to the student.